bjw-s/helm-charts/docs/common-library/introduction.md

 !!! note
     The Common library chart is not meant to be installed directly, application charts use the Common library as a dependency.
+    See the [app template](../../app-template/introduction) for an example how to deploy it.

 ## Background